wdporter/i-am-that-vuepress/48-awareness-is-free/readme.md

 **Q:**&ensp;Yes.
 Alertly asleep. (<span data-tippy-content="Awakened sleep, attentive sleep.">jagrit-sushupti</span>).

-**M:**&ensp;The main thing is to be free of negative emotions — desire, fear etc., the ‘six enemies’ of the mind.
+**M:**&ensp;The main thing is to be free of negative emotions — desire, fear and so forth, the ‘six enemies’ of the mind.
 Once the mind is free of them, the rest will come easily.
-Just as cloth kept in soap water will become clean, so will the mind get purified in the stream of pure feeling.
+Just as cloth kept in soapy water will become clean, so will the mind become purified in the stream of pure feeling.

-When you sit quiet and watch yourself, all kinds of things may come to the surface.
+When you sit quietly, and watch yourself, all kinds of things may come to the surface.
-Do nothing about them, don’t reäct to them: as they have come so will they go, by themselves.
+Do nothing about them, don’t reäct to them; as they have come, so will they go, by themselves.
-All that matters is mindfulness, total awareness of oneself or,  rather, of one’s mind.
+All that matters is mindfulness, total awareness of oneself, or,  rather, of one’s mind.

 **Q:**&ensp;By ‘oneself’ do you mean the daily self?

-**M:**&ensp;Yes, the person, which alone is objectively observable.
+**M:**&ensp;Yes — the person, which alone is objectively observable.
 The observer is beyond observation.
 What is observable is not the real self.